Study Destinations

 National College of Ireland intakes are offered twice a year.
 One serves as the primary intake, while the other is limited to select Postgraduate Courses.

-The September National College of Ireland intake is the primary one, covering most Postgraduate and Undergraduate programs.
+September is considered to be the primary intake, covering most Postgraduate and Undergraduate programs.

 The January intake is smaller in scale, featuring selected programs primarily from the School of Computing and the School of Business.